-A digital scale is, therefore, an electronically operated device that basically displays the weight/size of an object placed on it.
-It displays the weight as numbers and digits by using a liquid crystal display or an array of 7 segment display.
+A digital scale is an electronically operated device that displays the weight/size of an object placed on it in numbers and units.
+This display is usually liquid crystal or 7-segment display.

 - AnyLoad Precision Balance Scales

 - AnyLoad Bench Scales

 - Amcells and AnyLoad Crane Scales

 - Amcells and AnyLoad Floor Scales

 - AnyLoad Pallet Jack Scales

 Now that we have established what a scale is, this section lists and describes its fundamental internal components.